How to protect your baby against allergies

 Dans cet article:

-Allergies are said to be the most common type of chronic disease in Europe.
-Studies show that the number of people living with allergies in the UK is rising by 5% every year.
+Allergies are said to be the most common type of long term (chronic) disease in Europe, and the number of people living with allergies in the UK is rising every year.

 Continuez à lire ci-dessous